Place Farhat-Hached

-Place Farhat-Hached is a square in the 13th arrondissement of Paris, France.
+The Place Farhat-Hached is a square in the 13th arrondissement of Paris, France.

 Location

-Place Farhat-Hached is a triangular square that connects Boulevard du Général-d'Armée-Jean-Simon (No. 32) with Avenue de France.
+The Place Farhat-Hached is a triangular square that connects the Boulevard du Général-d'Armée-Jean-Simon (No. 32) with the Avenue de France.
 It is situated near the Avenue de France stop of tramway Line 3a.
 It is also served by the Métro Line 14 (Bibliothèque François Mitterrand station) and the RER C (Bibliothèque François-Mitterrand station), as well as RATP bus lines 62, 89, 118, 132, 325.

 Porte de France is located on Place Farhat-Hached.

 History

 The square was named after Tunisian trade unionist Farhat Hached (1914-1952), who was assassinated by the SDECE (France's then external intelligence agency).
 For a long time, his death was attributed to La Main Rouge, an armed group that supported French presence in Tunisia.

 Formerly named "voie EW/13", the square was part of the Paris Rive Gauche arrangement plan.
 The square was inaugurated under its current name on April 30, 2013.